keikaloustian/investment-calculator/README.md

 # Investment Allocation Calculator
-Web app for calculating how many shares of each asset in a portfolio (e.g. stocks, ETFs, etc) should be purchased based on user-defined contribution and allocation.
+Web app for calculating how many shares of each asset in a portfolio (e.g. stocks, ETFs, etc) should be purchased based on user-defined contribution amount and allocation.

 Price quotes (and therefore the calculation feature) are only available for assets in the US, Canada, UK, India and Russia due to limitations of the free API plan.